 There have been ongoing rumors that Amaro has been dropped by Syco/Epic/Sony Music, but Amaro is not confirming or denying the rumors.
 Her "Fuel My Fire" EP appears to be an independent release.

 Amaro is one of several former "X Factor" U.S. contestants who were signed to Sony Music but failed to have any hits on the Billboard Hot 100 chart.
 Teen rapper Astro (seventh place in 2011) and country singer Tate Stevens (winner in 2012) are the only ones who have confirmed that they were dropped from Sony Music.
 Stevens' self-titled first album that was released in 2013 was a sales flop, and so were his singles.
 Astro's planned album for Sony Music was never released.

 Chris Rene (third place in 2011), Marcus Canty (fourth place in 2011) and Rachel Crow (fifth place in 2011) released EPs on Sony Music, but those EPs flopped too.
-Teen pop singers Carly Rose Sonenclar (second place in 2012) and Beatrice Miller (seventh place in 2012) are signed to Syco Music and have not yet released any music on the label.
+Beatrice Miller (seventh place in 2012) is signed to Syco/Hollywood Records, and her debut EP released in 2014 was also a flop.
+Carly Rose Sonenclar (second place in 2012) is signed to Syco Music but has not yet released any music on the label.

 Alex & Sierra (winners in 2013) have a debut single titled "Scarecrow" that is scheduled for release on Syco/Columbia Records (also owned by Sony Music) on June 23, 2014.
 The title and release date of Alex & Sierra's first album are to be announced.
 Alex & Sierra were the last winners from "The X Factor" U.S., which was cancelled in February 2014.